Blog

 It’s easy to get excited with your numbers.
 You need to show that your business is going to succeed and you want the numbers to back it up.

-The problem with overestimating these numbers is that it can set you up for a tremendous amount of stress later on if your business fails to meet expectations.
+The problem with overestimating projections is that it can set you up for a tremendous amount of stress later on if your business fails to meet expectations.

 It’s best practice when creating a business plan to always be conservative with your numbers and remain realistic in your expectations.
 This includes: